spoon-l4d2/Nextmod/README.md

 ---
 #### The Passing
 ##### Bedlam (Map 2)
-* Added props to allow infected to climb onto a small bridge before the final tunnel to the left.
 * Blocked Tank Spawn past **70%**.
 * Changed Map distance from **800** to **500**.
 ---